Kayli/logspub/dev-containerization.md

   > docker cp <containerId>:/file/path/within/container /host/path/target

 - dockerfile basic commands
+  - COPY
   - RUN
     - executes commands inside of your Docker image during build time
     - get written into your Docker image as a new layer
   - CMD
     - default command to run when your container starts

+- optimization
+  - combine CMD commands into one using && to avoid creating extra layers [^3]

 ## kubernetes k8s